 The FY2019-2022 TIP retains the regionally significant projects programmed in FY19, FY20, and FY21 from the FY18-21 TIP and does not add any new regionally significant projects.
-Per federal regulations, a new regional emissions analysis is not required since the previous regional emissions analysis conducted for the FY2018-2021 TIP and 2040 RTP, Amended March 2017, applies to the FY2019-2022 TIP.
+Per federal regulations, a new regional emissions analysis is not required since the previous regional emissions analysis conducted for the FY2018-2021 TIP and 2040 RTP, Amended February 2017, applies to the FY2019-2022 TIP.
+The emissions calculated for the previous regional emissions analysis are displayed in Table 1, along with the 1997 and 2008 SIP budgets.
 The regional emissions analysis for the FY2018-2021 TIP and 2040 RTP demonstrates conformity with the Northern Subarea budgets established for the 1997 8-hour ozone NAAQS.
 Additionally, the regional emissions analysis meets the Northern Subarea MVEBs established for the 2008 8-hour ozone NAAQS.